nimesh-govind/TellStory/README.md

 ### Installing

-* Clone the repo down
+* Clone the repo down to your local machine
-*To install current project dependencies
+* To install current project dependencies
 ```
 nmp install
 ```

 ### Executing program

-* How to run the program
-To run the server, enter the below in your command line:
+* To run the server, enter the below in your command line:
 ```
 npm run dev
 ```
+* The webpage is accessable at http://localhost:3000/

 ## Authors